The Childcare Program

 How You Can Help

 Volunteers play an essential role in helping improve the early education levels of the impoverished children of Rwamagana.
-This program allows volunteers to get stuck in and introduce more active learning styles, and gives them the opportunity to have real input into the curriculum and procedures of the facility, ultimately benefiting hundreds of children for years to come.
-The standard of spoken English with volunteers at the nursery/primary school has improved enormously.
-The classroom was built by volunteers in early 2016.
-Volunteers will find they have the chance to spend time teaching and playing with children – a wonderful experience for anyone.
+This program allows volunteers to get stuck in and introduce more active learning styles and gives them the opportunity to have real input into the curriculum and procedures of the facility, ultimately benefiting hundreds of children for years to come.
+The standard of spoken English amongst children at the nursery and primary school has improved enormously since volunteers helped to build the first classroom in 2016.
+Volunteers will find they have the chance to spend time teaching and playing with children – a wonderful experience for all.

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks:

 - Assist local teachers

-- Help with preparing food/feeding children and assisting with their care needs
+- Help with preparing and meals and assisting the children with eating and cleaning up

 - Assist with the acquisition of social skills and language development